andre-st/dotfiles/README.md

 (so called "unconscious competence"):
 You are faster and have your mind free for other things.
-Conversely, even a small amount of unpredictability demands disproportionately more attention for fear of mistakes.
+Conversely, even a small amount of unpredictability demands disproportionately more attention for fear of mistakes:

-No interface &gt; static interface &gt; smart interface
+    _No interface &gt; static interface &gt; smart interface_

-Slackware runs the _Xorg_ display server:
+Slackware ran the _Xorg_ display server:
 - NVIDIA-Linux-x86\_64-390.116.run
 - todo:
 	either start permanently via runlevel 5 in `/etc/inittab`